1

 Who Can Participate

-The Maternity Bundled Payment program covers all prenatal care, care related to labor and delivery, and postpartum care for Health First Colorado pregnant and birthing parents.
+The Maternity Bundled Payment program covers all prenatal care, care related to labor and delivery, and postpartum care for Health First Colorado pregnant and postpartum parents.
 Obstetric care providers who deliver the baby or who provide prenatal services (but do not deliver the baby) can join the program.
 Providers serve as principal accountable providers (PAPs) because of their partnership with the patient and their ability to influence the quality and cost of the episode.
 PAPs can earn incentive payments for improving the quality of care and can use the extra payment to get upstream of the problems, which are traditionally not covered by fee for service reimbursement but cause poor birth outcomes.
 PAPs have an annual episode cost target calculated based on their most recent historical claims data.
 Episodes covered during each performance year will be retrospectively reconciled against the target.
 PAPs will receive shared savings only if all improvement goals are met.
 Typically, in bundled payment programs, providers’ participation is mandatory and they are subject to both upside (shared savings) and downside risks (shared costs).
 However, to give providers time to engage and learn how to succeed in the program long-term, the Department decided that the program participation remains voluntary, and all PAPs will only be subject to upside risk.

 Please contact Steve Harrington at steve.harrington@state.co.us for questions and more detailed information about the program.